Ahmed3bdelnour/Trufla-front-end-task-drag-and-drop-form-builder-in-angular-/README.md

 # - finally, user can submit the form with entered values if the form is valid

-# - validations are enabled by default for demo purposes
+# - validations are enabled by default